 4. Prepare for a Surge in Traffic — Avoid a bogged-down or crashed server by preparing for a big spike in traffic.
 The first thing you can do is test your server’s load capacity with handy online tools and make sure that your e-commerce software company or host is prepared to handle big visitor spikes.

 5. Think Mobile-First — As mentioned above, more users will visit your website via their mobile device this year.
 Make sure that your site is mobile-friendly in order to avoid click-and-ditch and to ensure that it’s more hospitable to Google’s ranking algorithm, which favors sites that are optimized for mobile.
 A store that’s easy-to-navigate on mobile should include a fast, responsive checkout system and one that’s intuitive for users.

 6. Optimize — Consider optimizing your site for some of the more common holiday sales concerns, such as abandoned carts.
 Naturally, the abandoned cart rate tends to surge on Black Friday and Cyber Monday, so you can implement an abandoned cart e-mail to remind users of the items in their cart.
 You can also prepare copy highlighting specific deals for SEO and upsell with targeted suggestions, including suggested products that may complement the items a user has already purchased or has in his or her cart.

-7. Think Beyond Black Friday — This year, Business Insider reported that the biggest shopping day of 2016 will actually be Dec.
+7. Think Beyond Black Friday — Business Insider reported that the biggest shopping day of the year was Dec.
 23, the day before Christmas Eve.
 With that being said, you’ll want to consider extending some of your big sales and deals through the month of December.

 8. Test Your Site — Give your website a thorough evaluation before the holidays to ensure that it provides a seamless user experience that won’t deter shoppers from making those crucial purchases.
 Test for ease of search, checkout and overall experience well in advance so that you can make vital changes before the holidays roll around.